-Your QToD mentor will have 2 observations over the first three weeks of the placement.
-Give the mentor the right form to fill in, although this is also available to them on the website which the Placement Unit tells them about.
+Your QToD mentor will have 2 observations over the first 2.5 weeks of the placement.
+Give the mentor the right form to fill in (Appendix 4).
 They will return the feedback to you within a week and have a talk to you about the session.
 This feedback will have a balance of comments on it.
-Take these comments into account before you a final meeting with your mentor.
+Take these comments into account before you have the next observation with your mentor.
 You can also reflect in your file on discussions with your mentor over the placement.

-A few days before the placement visit, email the visiting university tutor the details for the top of the observation form:
+Two days before the placement visit, email the tutor the details for the top of the observation form: